cmohan312002/SketchPad/README.md

-# Task 4 : Real-Time Collaborative Whiteboard
+# Real-Time Collaborative SketchPad

 ## Overview
-The Whiteboard Project aims to create a digital whiteboard application that allows users to collaborate in real-time, share ideas, and brainstorm effectively.
+The SketchPad Project aims to create a digital SketchPad application that allows users to collaborate in real-time, share ideas, and brainstorm effectively.

 ## Features
 - Real-time collaboration